babashka/babashka/README.md

 ## Babashka book

-Read the [babashka book](https://book.babashka.org) to learn more about how to get the most out of babashka.
+The [babashka book](https://book.babashka.org) contains detailed information about how to get the most out of babashka scripting.

 ## Examples